hydrodynamicstability/statquotes/README.md

   - Statistical assumptions as empirical commitments.
 In *Law, Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
 Aldine de Gruyter, pp. 235-254.

+## Null hypothesis significance testing (NHST)

+- "Null hypotheses of no difference are usually known to be false before the data are collected....when they are, their rejection or acceptance simply reflects the size of the sample and the power of the test, and is not a contribution to science."

+  - I. Richard Savage (1957)

+  - Nonparametric statistics.  *J. Amer.
+Stat.
+Assoc.*, 52:  331-334.

-- Null hypothesis significance testing "often amounts to uncertainty laundering.
+- NHST "often amounts to uncertainty laundering.
 Any study, no matter how poorly designed and conducted, can lead to statistical significance and thus a declaration of truth or falsity.
 NHST was supposed to protect researchers from over-interpreting noisy data.
 Now it has the opposite effect."

   - Blakeley B. McShane and Andrew Gelman (2017)